spring-cloud/spring-cloud-dataflow-samples/custom-apps/mycoolprocessor/README.md

 }
 ```

 If you inspect the file you can see that there are two important spring annotations.
 First we annotate the class with **@EnableBinding(Processor.class)**.
 Second we create a method and annotate it with ***@Transformer(inputChannel = Processor.INPUT, outputChannel = Processor.OUTPUT)***.
 By adding these two annotations you are basically classifying this stream module as a Processor(as opposed to a source or a sink).
-This allows you to specifiy that you are recieving input from upstream(Processor.input) and outputting data downstream(Processor.OUTPUT).
+This allows you to specify that you are receiving input from upstream(Processor.input) and outputting data downstream(Processor.OUTPUT).

 In my convertToCelsius method, I am taking the String input, casting it to an integer, and then returning the converted number to celsius.
 This method is dead simple, but that is also the beauty of this programming style.
 You can add as much logic as you want to this method, and as long as you annotate it properly and return valid output, you now have a proper Spring Cloud Stream processor.